Participer au site avec un Tip

 Signature de la fonction lobpcg

-def lobpcg(A, X, B=None, M=None, Y=None, tol=None, maxiter=None, largest=True, verbosityLevel=0, retLambdaHistory=False, retResidualNormsHistory=False)
+def lobpcg(A, X, B=None, M=None, Y=None, tol=None, maxiter=None, largest=True, verbosityLevel=0, retLambdaHistory=False, retResidualNormsHistory=False, restartControl=20)

 Description

-Locally Optimal Block Preconditioned Conjugate Gradient Method (LOBPCG)
+Locally Optimal Block Preconditioned Conjugate Gradient Method (LOBPCG).

-definite (SPD) generalized eigenproblems.
+Hermitian definite generalized eigenproblems.

 Parameters